Beyond Scalar Rewards: Dense Feedback for LLM Policy Synthesis in Sequential Social Dilemmas: Framework

 where $\mathbf{d}$ contains textual definitions (e.g., ``\emph{Equality: fairness of reward distribution, 1.0 = perfectly equal}'').
-We avoid leaking environment information in these definitions, to ensure a fair comparison between methods.
+We avoid leaking environment information in these definitions to ensure a fair comparison between methods.

-In both modes, the system prompt instructs the LLM to \emph{maximize per-agent reward}: the social metrics in dense feedback are presented as informational context, not explicit optimization targets.
-Both modes use the neutral framing ``all agents run the same code'' (no adversarial language, nor placing emphasis on cooperation).

-The full procedure is illustrated in Figure~\ref{fig:framework} and summarized in Algorithm~\ref{alg:synthesis}.
-At iteration~0 the LLM generates a policy from scratch (no prior code); subsequent iterations receive the previous policy's code and feedback.
-The key design question is whether~$\ell = \mathrm{sp}$ or~$\ell = \mathrm{dn}$ produces better policies.
+In both modes the system prompt instructs the LLM to \emph{maximize per-agent reward}: the social metrics in dense feedback are presented as informational context instead of being displayed as optimization targets.
+Both modes use a neutral framing ``all agents run the same code'' (no adversarial language, nor placing emphasis on cooperation).
+At iteration~0 the LLM generates a policy from scratch; the following iterations receive the previous policy's code together with its feedback.
+The crucial design question is whether~$\ell = \mathrm{sp}$ or~$\ell = \mathrm{dn}$ produces better policies.